Data and Methods

 Dashboard Geographies

-The July 2023 US Treasury’s project and expenditure reports include 41 jurisdictions in the Bay Area (eight counties, 32 large cities, and the combined city and county of San Francisco).
-In this data update that includes the Q3 2023 dataset, the City of San Mateo was not included and Vallejo was added.
+The January 2024 US Treasury’s project and expenditure reports include 42 jurisdictions in the Bay Area (eight counties, 33 large cities, and the combined city and county of San Francisco).
+In this data update that includes the Q4 2023 dataset, San Bruno was added.
 This data update only includes Tier 1 and Tier 2 jurisdictions.
-Tier 5 jurisdictions were included in a previous iteration of the dashboard that was updated on September 20, 2023.
-You can email info@bayareaequityatlas.org to request the annual reporting data for these geographies.
+You can email info@bayareaequityatlas.org to request the annual reporting data for Tier 5 jurisdictions.